 Resourcing models need to be reimagined, fitting in today’s dynamic needs and evolving skillsets.
 If the industry can take any positive learnings away from the pandemic, an important one is that healthcare IT can sustain and benefit from new ideas in how teams are resourced, address an ever-escalating demand for expert knowledge, and continue to provide safe and effective platforms for patient care.
 Managed services, in particular, is well-positioned to rise to this challenge and evolve the healthcare IT resourcing market for the better.

 Start Small, Big Results

-Zack is a dynamic healthcare IT executive leader with 15 years’ experience in leading complex, integrated healthcare information technology projects at some of the nation’s leading healthcare institutions, such as Cedars-Sinai, MD Anderson Cancer Center, UCLA Health and Stanford Heath Care.
-He is passionate about maximizing value out of the EHR systems to provide efficient, effective patient care.
+Zack Tisch, VP of Strategic Growth, Pivot Point Consulting, is a dynamic healthcare IT executive leader with 15 years of experience in leading complex, integrated healthcare information technology projects at some of the nation’s leading healthcare institutions, such as Cedars-Sinai, MD Anderson Cancer Center, UCLA Health and Stanford Health Care.
+He is passionate about maximizing the value of the EHR systems to provide efficient, effective patient care.